ssciwr/dockerfile-kernel/docs/features/magics/install.rst

     :alt: Video of install

-After successfull execution, the magic sippet will be replaced by the actual code executed by the kernel to enable exporting of the resulting Dockerfile.
+After successfull execution, the magic sippet will be replaced by the actual code executed by the kernel to enable :doc:`exporting <../frontend/export>` of the resulting Dockerfile.

-..
-TODO: Link to exporting

 Available Package Managers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^